alders/mythtv-stream-hls-dash/README.md

 look and feel.
 Most functionality for a video and a recording is overlapping, but there are distinct differences as well.
 For example commercial cut is only available for recordings not for video.
-On the contrary multiple audio streams are only supported for video not for recordings.
+On the contrary multiple audio streams are supported for video not for recordings.

 ### Adaptive Bitrate Streaming